 It’s the same thing for office spaces.
-Imagine that you’re a programmer working in your cubicle.
-You’re concentrating on a piece of code and then you heard your coworkers talking about nonsense in the next cubicle.
+Imagine that you’re a programmer working on your desk.
+You’re concentrating on a piece of code while your coworkers are talking about nonsense right next to you.
 It will take quite a while before you get back on track and focus back on the code you’re writing.
 Your productivity dips because there’s nothing between you and distracting noises.

 “So, the problem lies in the open floor-plan, right?”

 Not quite.
-The sound is an inseparable experience by anyone inside whatever building.
+Distracting sound is an inseparable experience for anyone inside whatever building.
 Even in old school buildings, the problem of bad acoustic remains true.

-It’s no longer a secret that students who get the back seat often complain that they cannot tell what the teachers are talking about.
-Before we blame the teachers being bad at teaching or not speaking loud enough, we should have a closer look at the commonly terrible acoustics in classrooms.
+It’s no longer a secret that students who sit at the back of the class often complain that they cannot tell what the teachers are talking about.
+Before we blame the teachers for being bad at teaching or not speaking loud enough, we should have a closer look at the commonly terrible acoustics in classrooms.

 The contracts for building schools go to the lowest bidder.
 Often times, acoustic features and soundproofing are not even part of the bid.

 “Does this mean government must put the initiative in making buildings and urban environments easier on the ears?”

 Of course.
 In Europe, Switzerland to be exact, the local governments are already taking the necessary steps to put acoustic features prominent in urban designs.
 Building positions, proportions, and shapes are regulated to reduce reverberations from traffic noise.

 City planners and architects will focus not only on the sounds inside the buildings but also the environment where the buildings reside.